IERoboticsAILab/botzo_urdf/README.md

 ## Prepare STL
 As stated in the [Fusion2PyBullet repo](https://github.com/yanshil/Fusion2PyBullet), we must **prepare our STL** file properly.
 1. All bodies/peaces/future links must be **components**.
+2. Add physical materials
-2. Add **joint** to connect all components.
+3. Add **joint** to connect all components.
 In fusion you can select various type of joint (static, rotational, etc...) and also the pivot point.
+4. Call one componet as `base_link`
+5. Remove links of comonents (if the are right clik on it and press Break Link)
-3. Check STL joint-link structure using [Webgraphviz](http://www.webgraphviz.com/).
+5. Check STL joint-link structure using [Webgraphviz](http://www.webgraphviz.com/).
 Here how:
     - Download [Joint2Graphviz repo](https://github.com/yanshil/Joint2Graphviz) as a ZIP.
     - Extract the ZIP in a known directory.
     - Open terminal: